 Day Trips from Philadelphia

-Philly visitors staying in the city longer than 3 days may want to add day trips near Philadelphia to their itinerary.
-Some popular DIY destinations are Washington DC and NYC.
-Other popular Philadelphia day trips are to Amish Country and Brandywine Valley.
+While there are heaps of tourist attractions in Philadelphia, visitors staying longer than 3 days may want to add day trips near Philadelphia to their itinerary.

-Now that you know what to do in Philadelphia in one day – or longer! – we have a few more tips for your trip!
+Now that you know what to do in Philadelphia in one day we have a few more tips before you take off.

 How To Get to Philly

-The Philadelphia International Airport (code PHL) is located 11 miles southwest of the city and is serviced by all major airlines.
-To get from the Airport to the city center, guests can either take Private Transportation, shared minivan rides, taxis (or Uber) or the Regional Rail train.
+The Philadelphia International Airport (PHL) is located 11 miles southwest of the city and is serviced by all major US airlines.

 Where To Stay in Philadelphia

 On our trips to Philly, we stay at the Hilton at Penn’s Landing.
-The high-rise hotel overlooks the Delaware River and is just a short walk to the city’s most historic attractions.
+The high-rise hotel overlooks the Delaware River and is just a short walk to top attractions.
 The 4-star hotel features incredible amenities, like an indoor pool, outdoor sundeck, spacious rooms and waterfront dining.
 Check rates and availability!

 Before you set off on your Philadelphia trip, you will want to make sure you have a few things with you!
-You can find all of our packing tips and packing hacks for your Philly trip!
+Check out all of our packing tips and packing hacks for your Philly trip!
 Need a Packing Checklist?
 Get a FREE Packing Checklist here!

 Our Philly Itinerary is essentially a One Day Walking Tour of Philadelphia…so you are going to need a good pair of city walking shoes!
 I am most comfortable in lightweight Columbia shoes – and Kris wears Merrell trail shoes for city walks.

 The historical sights in Philly are truly spectacular!
-We recommend using a real camera to capture the city sights.
+We recommend using a real camera to capture them.
 On our travels, we carry a DSLR Canon Rebel with an everyday 18-135mm lens.
 The camera is easy to use and is well-priced.
-Best of all, it comes as part of a bundle with a ton of accessories – which is perfect for beginner photographers.
+Best of all, it comes as part of a bundle with a ton of accessories – which is perfect budget camera for beginner photographers.

 We Want To Know: Have you ever spent just one day in Philadelphia?
 Is there anything you would add to our Philadelphia Itinerary?
 Give us your best tips and advice in the comments below!